isaaksmart1/sportsdrop/README.md

 # Overview

-SportsDrop is a social community based application which allows users to organize and share sports-related events and activities
+SportsDrop is a social community based application which allows users to organize and share sports-related events and activities.

 # Mobile App